Pet friendly vacation sounds like a great plan

-Pet Perks: This new island hotel with an eco-chic vibe offers relaxed fun for you and your pet (two dogs up to 50 pounds are allowed).
+Pet Perks: This new island hotel with an eco-chic vibe offers relaxed fun for you and your pet (two dogs up to 50 pounds are allowed) for the best pet friendly vacation.
 Pups are welcomed with a box filled with treats and toys, along with bowls.
 Dogs can join their owners for a chill happy hour at the hotel’s Rum Row, and there’s a monthly Yappy Hour that benefits the local SPCA.
 The hotel is a 15-minute drive from Higgs Beach Dog Park, and dog walking services can be arranged for those days when you’re relaxing by the pool or partying on Duval.
 Pet fee: $25 per pet.

 People Perks: The hotel, located at the entry point of Key West, is a literal gateway to all that the island offers.
 Rent an on-property bike and cruise the island or take a complimentary shuttle to Duval Street.
 Guests can pool-hop between The Gates and its next-door sister property, 24 North.
 In true Key West-style, happy hour goes from 12 to 4 at one property and picks up from 4 to 7 at the other property.
 Hang at Rum Row for tapas, creative cocktails, and live music in the evenings.

 Before heading on a pet friendly vacation, we recommend checking specific state travel rules with US Department of Agriculture.